What Does It Really Take to Retire Rich?

 Invest in you

 Anytime you invest in yourself, it comes back tenfold.
 So, is there a secret to growing your own potential?
-Certified Financial Planner Andrew Latham says, “Yes, but it’s not glamorous.”
-He advises people to start early, keep it simple, and don’t sabotage themselves.
+Certified Financial Planner, Andrew Latham, says, “Yes, but it’s not glamorous.”
+He advises people to start early, keep it simple and not sabotage themselves.
 “The real wealth gap isn’t income, it’s behavior over time.
-Retiring rich or at least comfortable is entirely within reach for most people, if they just avoid the things that can take them out of the game and start early enough.”
+Retiring rich or at least comfortable is entirely within reach for most people, if they just avoid the things that can take them out of the game.
+Another thing: start early enough.”

 Have multiple investment streams